fekhoo/Newznab-Docker/README.md

-# Newznab-Unraid
+# Newznab+
-under work

-Docker Newznab plus
-An image running ubuntu and Newznab Plus intended for unraid server, however I am sure it can be run
+newznab is a usenet indexing application, that makes building a usenet community easy. http://www.newznab.com/ This is a ubuntu docker image with newznab Plus intended for use on unraid server.
+However,

 Requirements
 - You need a seperate MySQL docker.
-- SVN user name and password.
+- Newznab SVN user name and password.
 - NewznabID

 Installation